Cheaper crude oil subdues U.S. producer inflation; housing starts fall

 In a separate report, the Fed said manufacturing output rose 0.2 percent last month after being flat in December.
 Economists say slowing global growth, a strong dollar and lower crude oil prices are curbing factory activity.

-An on-going labour dispute at key ports on the West Coast, which has caused delays in shipments, has also been blamed.
+An on-going labor dispute at key ports on the West Coast, which has caused delays in shipments, has also been blamed.

 Wholesale energy prices tumbled a record 10.3 percent in January after sliding 6.2 percent in December.
 It was the seventh straight month of declines.
 Weak global demand and increased shale production in the United States have created an oil glut, undercutting prices.